vvij86/churn_predictions/readme.txt

-Copilot Prompt — Step 4: Evaluate Existing Model and Log Metrics to MLflow
+Copilot Prompt — Step 5: Register Model in Unity Catalog

 Create a new Databricks notebook named:

-"04_evaluate_model_and_log_mlflow.ipynb"
+"05_register_model_unity_catalog.ipynb"

-This notebook should contain only Step 4 of the MLOps POC.
+This notebook should contain only Step 5 of the MLOps POC.

 Purpose

-Reuse the existing trained Logistic Regression model and test dataset to:
+Register the existing Logistic Regression model in Unity Catalog under:

-1. Generate predictions
-2. Calculate evaluation metrics
-3. Create an MLflow experiment
-4. Log the evaluation metrics and model information into MLflow
+"superdata_au_dev.mlops.superannuation_churn_model"

-Do not register the model in Unity Catalog yet.
+This should create the first registered model version in Unity Catalog.

-Model registration will be done in the next step.
+Do not create aliases yet.
+Do not demonstrate version promotion yet.
+Do not retrain the model.

 Existing Inputs